hari7345/cattle-quarantine/PROJECT_SUMMARY.md

 ## 🎊 Congratulations!

-Your Cattle Quarantine App is ready to run!
+Your Live Stock Quarantine App is ready to run!

 **To see it in action:**